hexagontruth/minhalma/README.md

 ## Distribution

 This project was made possible in partnership with the Global Hexagonal Awareness Project, and is distributed under the Hexagonal Awareness License (see source).
-FTVW.